YEPTECHS/llm-evaluation/README.md

 ## Requirements

-1. `uv sync` to install the required dependencies.
+1. `uv sync --all-extras` to install the required dependencies.
 2. `uv run pre-commit install` to install the pre-commit hooks.

 ## Project Structure